 According to some of the video’s comments, this footage is actually quite old, and the sighting occurred at Mount Timpanogos.
 I’m including it here, as I’d never personally seen it before.

-Family Of Yowies and a Strange Entity in Queensland, Australia
+Family Of Yowies and a Strange Entity Reported in Queensland, Australia

 An Australian woman claims that, after moving into a new cottage in Tarzali, Queensland, she witnessed a number of Yowies that terrified her family right back out of it.
 Stranger still, she says she also saw an unusual, and possibly paranormal, entity accompanying them.